fabio-d/minitel-ef9345-testsuite/hw_devboard/README.md

   TS9347CP/2R00, symmetrical to the picture above.

-In addition, for the TS9347CP only, the RV1 potentiometer must be adjusted so that its middle pin gives `TODO` V.
+In addition, for the TS9347CP only, the RV1 potentiometer must be adjusted so that its middle pin gives about 0.456 V (to tell the SYNC and BLACK levels apart, see the "REFERENCE LEVEL" table in the TS9347 datasheet).

 ### Selecting the video RAM size